 Good API Design

-It's easy to think of of a tool like Kubernetes and see it as “a way to run containarized workloads”.
-If you look at the comparisons that's what they all do: ECS, Docker, and Mesos, etc. But, I don't think that's the vision for Kubernetes.
+It’s easy to see Kubernetes as “a way to run containerized workloads”.
+If you look at the comparisons that’s what they all do: ECS, Docker, and Mesos, etc. But, I don’t think that’s the vision for Kubernetes.

 Here are a few tweets from Kelsey Hightower: